-Our year-round staff, seasonal staff and consultants dedicate considerable time and resources to developing protocols and procedures to ensure the safety of our camp.
+Our year-round staff, seasonal staff, and consultants dedicate considerable time and resources to developing protocols and procedures to ensure the safety of our camp.
 All our staff are trained according to our incident response plans.
 For additional security: the grounds are blanketed with monitored cameras, a security guard on duty and multiple gated entries.
+For more information, please contact our directors.